GandhiCloudLab/envizi-turbo-integration-tutorial/readme.md

 <img src="images/02-flow-1.png">

 2. Download the flow file [TurbonomicLocations.yaml](./files/appconnect-flows/TurbonomicLocations.yaml)

-**Note :** This file is copied from [here](https://github.com/IBM/turbonomic-envizi-appconnect-flows/blob/main/AppConnect%20flows/TurbonomicLocations.yaml)
+.
+The base version of the file is available [here](https://github.com/IBM/turbonomic-envizi-appconnect-flows/blob/main/AppConnect%20flows/TurbonomicLocations.yaml)

 3. Drag and Drop the same file into the given place.